 When chemicals are used for marking removal, a large and continuous source of water is usually needed to reduce potential damage to pavement surfaces and to dilute the chemicals washed into drains or channels.
-Prior to the use of chemicals, consideration should be given to the applicable environmental protection requirements.
+Prior to the use of chemicals, consideration is necessary to the applicable environmental protection requirements.

-If burning is used to remove a marking, care should be exercised not to damage the pavement surface, as a result of the extended periods of exposure to the heat source.
+If burning is used to remove a marking, care is necessary not to damage the pavement surface, as a result of the extended periods of exposure to the heat source.